- Download our Moving to Buenos Aires Guide (PDF)

 Aniversario de la Revolución de Mayo (May)

-This is the celebration of the 1810 revolution in Argentina.
+This festival is the celebration of the 1810 revolution in Argentina.
 The festivities begin at midnight on 24 May when crowds gather in front of the Cabildo (a museum commemorating the revolution).
-Here, the crowd will sing the national anthem.
 People gather again on the evening of the 25th for another patriotic rendition of the Argentinian anthem.

-La Rural is an important two-week farm fair in Buenos Aires.
-The main attractions are the bulls but lambs, pigs and other animals also feature.
-Expats can enjoy the gaucho stunts that are performed.
-One can also join in on the folklore nights with some genuine Argentinian cowboys.
+Exposición Rural is an important two-week farm fair in Buenos Aires that any animal lover will enjoy.
+The main attractions are the bulls, but lambs, pigs and other animals also feature, and there are also petting zoos and animal shows.
+Expats can enjoy the gaucho stunts that are performed and join in on the folklore nights with some genuine Argentinian cowboys.

 Buenos Aires Tango Festival (August)

-This is the world’s most important tango festival.
-It’s therefore no surprise that it is held in Buenos Aires, the birthplace of the tango.
-The festival is nine days long.
-This gives expats plenty of time to take in all there is to see.
+This is the world's most important tango festival.
+It's no surprise that it is in Buenos Aires, the birthplace of the tango.
+The festival is nine days long, giving expats plenty of time to take in all there is to see.
 There are tango shows, free dancing lessons, exhibitions, a dance-off on Avenida Corrientes and plenty of other sights and sounds to enjoy.

-This marathon is run along Avenida 9 Julio and starts and finishes at the Obelisco.
+The marathon takes place in the city centre, where competitors will run through some of the city's most emblematic, historic and symbolic sites.
+These include the Obelisk, the Cabildo, the Teatro Colón, the Plaza de Mayo, the Casa Rosada, the Tres de Febrero park, and the barrios of La Boca and Puerto Madero.
 This is a great way for active expats to get involved and experience another side of Buenos Aires.
 For the less athletically inclined, there is a fun run.
-There is also a 2.5 mile (4km) race for children.
+There is also a 2.5-mile (4km) race for children.